learn-co-curriculum/skills-based-js-scope/README.md

   var localVariable = "local";
 }

-// you should see:
+// when you run the following lines, you should see:
-// // fizz
+// "local"
-// // blockVariable is not defined
+// blockVariable is not defined
 // on the right-hand side of the lower middle part of your screen. console.log(localVariable);
 console.log(blockVariable);